IBM/charts/stable/mq/README.md

+# Deprecation notice

+**Warning**: This chart is deprecated, and is only suitable for use with IBM Cloud Private V1.2.
+Please use the `stable/ibm-mqadvanced-server-dev` chart instead.

 # IBM MQ

 IBM® MQ is messaging middleware that simplifies and accelerates the integration of diverse applications and business data across multiple platforms.
 It uses message queues to facilitate the exchanges of information and offers a single messaging solution for cloud, mobile, Internet of Things (IoT) and on-premises environments.